gher-uliege/DIVAnd-BlueCloud/README.md

 188.275971 seconds (754.34 M allocations: 49.429 GiB, 7.16% gc time)
 ```

 When you first load and run a package in a session, Julia needs to compile it first.
-This creates some overhead on first use with can be removed by using a precompiled image:
+This creates some overhead on first use with can be removed by using a precompiled image.

 ```julia